eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 - If you are using the `auto-prune.sh` script in crontab, change where crontab looks for it: `crontab -e` and adjust the path to the new directory.

-### 7. Get with Superphiz and claim your POAP

-[TBD](https://twitter.com/superphiz/status/1442043723790102528?s=19) and, this is really an excellent idea.

 ## Switching clients from systemd to eth-docker

 If you are using systemd with guides from Somer Esat, Coincashew or Metanull, and want to give eth-docker's automation a whirl, these instructions will show you how to make the switch.